jdc-cunningham/local-notes/BUGS.md

 - [x] 12/06/2023 on creating first note, UI loads as blank
+  - [x] 12/08/2023 still a problem
 - [x] 12/06/2023 modifying note blank page
 - [x] 12/06/2023 modifying tab focuses first tab
 - [x] 12/07/2023 overflow tabs

+12/08/2023

+4:12 PM

+Alright, this one was because the active note tab was not set and only 1 tab, not visible

+I did change the variable name just due to global scoping in case that was an issue

 12/07/2023